Showing posts with label 1988. Show all posts

 Aesthetics

-Compared to similar (albeit commercial) games, this is lame with 8-bit visuals that embarrass the Atari ST. Its design feels cramped with a small gameplay window leaving much of the screen unused.
+Compared to similar games, this is lame with 8-bit visuals that embarrass the Atari ST. Its design feels cramped with a small gameplay window, leaving much of the screen unused.
 Well, don't be fooled, because those areas are used for statistical information and notifications - triggered traps, poison arrows, falling rocks, etc.

-The sprites are usually the best part of rogue games but Dungeon Adventure is lacking somewhat.
-In fact, many enemies are pretty crude without any detail and look as if I've drawn them!
-However, I'll contradict myself because it oddly, works well and I have no idea why.
-My favourite creature is the troll - who looks like he has measles.
-I love that drawing!
+The sprites are usually the best part of rogue games, but Dungeon Adventure is lacking somewhat.
+In fact, many enemies are crude without any detail and look as if I've drawn them!
+However, I'll contradict myself because it oddly works well, and I have no idea why.
+My favourite creature is the troll; I love that drawing!

-The audio side of things begins well - thanks to a title screen chiptune but, there is little else afterwards.
+The audio begins well - thanks to a title screen chiptune, but there is little else.
 The sound effects are basically a tapping sound during a battle with a "Burr-Burr" when you are victorious.
 Oh, there's another chiptune when the Grim Reaper shows up!
-Hey, games like this need no booming sfx so I'll stop moaning.
+Hey, games like this don't need booming sfx, so I'll stop moaning.

 Hitting the 'Y' key reveals your character's statistics.
 Along with keys, scrolls, etc.